Best model for RAG systems: Context vs accuracy

 The original case for Flash was simple: 1M context, an MMLU around 86.8%, and the cheapest output pricing ($0.70/1M) of any 1M-context model.
 For a RAG system pulling 50 documents of 10K tokens each, that output saving was meant to compound into a big monthly win.

 The catch is the price the whole argument rested on.
 With Flash's output rate actually nearer $9.00/1M, it is not the cheapest 1M-context model, and the cost advantage that made it the headline pick largely evaporates.
-Gemini 3.5 Flash is real and does have a 1M-token window, that part stands.
+Gemini 3.5 Flash is real and does have a 1M-token window (opens in a new tab), that part stands.
 The bargain framing does not.

 Here's the sample monthly cost as originally calculated (10M input, 5M output, 500K retrieved context):